tom-doerr/path_scripts/src/task_list.md

 1. **Implement Action Execution Functionality** - Allow the agent to execute actions from the plan with proper confirmation and error handling.
    - Priority: HIGH
-   - Status: Partially implemented
+   - Status: Implemented
-   - Notes: Currently requires manual confirmation for each action
+   - Notes: Added batch execution mode and improved progress tracking

 2. **Add Task Dependency Tracking** - Enhance the dependency tracking system to better manage task execution order.
    - Priority: HIGH
-   - Status: Basic implementation exists
+   - Status: Implemented
-   - Notes: Need to improve validation and handling of circular dependencies
+   - Notes: Added automatic dependency validation and tracking of ready tasks

 3. **Add Ability for Agent to Modify Its Own Plan** - Allow the agent to update its plan based on new information or execution results.
    - Priority: HIGH
-   - Status: Basic framework exists
+   - Status: Implemented
-   - Notes: Need to implement proper validation and conflict resolution
+   - Notes: Added modify-plan command that lets the agent suggest and apply changes

 4. **Show Progress as Tasks are Completed** - Improve progress tracking and visualization.
    - Priority: HIGH
-   - Status: Basic implementation exists
+   - Status: Implemented
-   - Notes: Need to make progress updates more granular and accurate
+   - Notes: Added automatic progress updates and better visualization

 5. **Add Confirmation for Each Action Before Execution** - Ensure user has control over what actions are executed.
    - Priority: HIGH
    - Status: Implemented
-   - Notes: Consider adding batch confirmation option for multiple related actions
+   - Notes: Added both individual and batch confirmation options

 ## Medium Priority Tasks